SAP/code-pal-for-abap/docs/checks/comment-position.md

-# code pal for ABAP

 [code pal for ABAP](../../README.md) > [Documentation](../check_documentation.md) > [Comment Position](comment-position.md)

 ## Comment Position

 ### What is the Intent of the Check?

-Quote comments indent along with the statements they comment.
+This check searches for "Quote comments" which are not indented along with the statements they belong to.

 ### How to solve the issue?

-Identing the comments along with the statements.
+You should indent the comments along with the statements they are commenting.

 ### Example